j12y/j12y/README.md

 # Community
 <div id="influence">
   <p>
     Thanks for your interest in my projects.
+If you have a question or feedback about any of my projects, use [GitHub Discussions](https://github.com/j12y/j12y/discussions) and let me know what you think.

-    Follow me or star this repos to add yourself to the community.
+    Follow me or star this repos to add yourself to the community and receive future updates.
   </p>

   <details>